 Determine the number of gallons consumed in each jurisdiction:

-- Fuel Consumed in the State = Total Miles Driven in the State ÷ Overall Fuel Mileage
+- Fuel Consumed in the State = Total Miles Driven in the State ÷ Average Fuel Mileage

 The above formula must be used for each state or province that the fleet operated in during the quarter.